When you need a user-friendly ecommerce website, Shopify and Squarespace are two of the most popular options.

 Shopify offers three different packages:

-You can also try Shopify free for 14 days.
+You can also try Shopify free for three days.

 The Basic package starts you off with an online store, unlimited products, and two staff accounts.
 You have 24/7 support at your fingertips, too.

-It gives you access to sales channels and up to four inventory locations with manual order creation, discount codes, and abandoned cart recovery.
+It gives you access to sales channels and up to 1000 inventory locations with manual order creation, discount codes, and abandoned cart recovery.
 You can also sell gift cards at this tier.

 Its free SSL certificate shows your customers your site is secure, and Shopify’s fraud analysis protects your business.
 Plus, basic reports let you know what’s going on with your site and audience.